 8. The UDR detects that the related subscription for notification of the updated UE Radio Capability Information.
 The UDR notifies to the NEF of the update UE Radio Capability Information by invoking Nudr_DM_Notify service operation.
 In this message, the UDR includes the update UE Radio Capability Information, and the AMF ID which needs to be notified.

-NOTE 3: If the AMF is able access to the UDR directly, the UDR can invoke the service operation directly to the AMF.

-9. The NEF triggers Nudr_DM_Notify service operation based on the information received in the step 8.
+9. The NEF triggers Nnef_DM_Notify service operation based on the information received in the step 8.

 6.4.3.2 Update and sharing of UE Radio Capability Information using UDR